 All of this can be accomplished with less equipment, energy, & maintenance by simply applying good engineering practice.
 This is an industrial process, NOT comfort cooling!
 It is no wonder that the current systems don’t work.
 I say they don’t work because they are not accomplishing anything spoken about above.

-The bottom line is that with proper engineering, all of the above (consistent quality, microbial free products, energy-efficient operations, shorter production time) can be accomplished.
-Meaning no crop loss; lower cost of production; less energy, water & nutrients; and no fungicides.
+The bottom line is that with proper engineering, all of the above (consistent quality, microbial-free products, energy-efficient operations, shorter production time) can be accomplished.
+Means no crop loss; lower cost of production; less energy, water & nutrients; and no fungicides.